inet-framework/inet-showcases/emulation/osudpVoip/doc/index.rst

 This music is then sampled and forwarded by the ``VoipStreamSender`` module and received by the ``VoipStreamReceiver`` module.
-The packets exit the simulation at the ``ExtUdp`` of the sender side and enter the other simulation at the ``ExtUdp`` of the receiver side.
+The packets exit the simulation at the ``ExtLowerUdp`` of the sender side and enter the other simulation at the ``ExtLowerUdp`` of the receiver side.
 In between the packets travel across the real network (the computer's loopback interface in our case).